-With funding from Danish Food Cluster project, INCluSilver, a new innovative combination of training and protein-juice is going to strengthen the elderly at the Danish domiciliary care.
-A win-win-situation both for the elderly and the municipalities’ budget.
+With funding from Danish Food Cluster project, INCluSilver, two companies can now put their idea into operation – a new innovative combination of training and protein-juice is going to strengthen the elderly at the Danish domiciliary care.

 The stronger the Danish elderly are, the greater the quality of life and independence they have in their own homes.
 This is the foundation of a new and innovative collaboration, where elderly people in municipal domiciliary care will be offered tailored strength training and protein juice to help the muscles grow.

 Two companies are behind this new collaboration, ToftCare, who produces protein-enriched products, and DigiRehab, who has created a training app targeted elderly in the domiciliary care.
 The project has been granted 60,000 EUR in funding from the Danish Food Cluster INCluSilver.

 “We already have very good experience with physical training of the elderly through our digital solution.
 6 out of 10 elderly become significantly stronger.
 We believe that we can raise this level even higher by focusing on protein intake in connection with the training, “says Niels Heuer, Director of DigiRehab.

 The combination of training and protein intake is supported by two studies of older people’s physical training from Wageningen University in the Netherlands.
 The studies show that strength training in the long run is an effective way of improving the physical health of weak elderly people.
 However, it requires extra protein intake if the muscle mass is to be increased.
 This protein intake is ensured in the new collaboration of a protein enriched apple juice from Toft Care.